hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture.md

 - In some cases, it is reasonable for the service layer of `component B` to call the UseCase facade of `component A` directly
   - for example if `component B` has no business logic (like a simple adapter component)
-    - In any other situation, you should only put it into the
+    - In any other situation, you should only put it into the business logic

 ![Communication between components](../../assets/Communication-between-components.png)